 Kermit Surf Resort: Kermit is the spot on Siargao.
 They have a big open restaurant that’s tucked away in the resort with a full bar and Italian food for a decent price.

-Shaka Cafe: As I said you have to try at least one smoothie bowl at the Shaka Cafe and enjoy the tropical island vibes.
+Shaka Cafe: You must try at least one smoothie bowl at the Shaka Cafe and enjoy the tropical island vibes.

 Mama’s Grill: This grill is a staple for visitors and gets super crowded when open.
-We tried to time it three days in row only to find it closed.
-Finally on the fourth day after we’d given up did we see it open.
+We tried to time it three days in a row only to find it closed.
+Finally, on the fourth day after we’d given up, we saw it open.
 Classic.

-Sushi Nori: I was pretty skeptic to try sushi or raw fish on the island.
+Sushi Nori: I was pretty skeptical about trying sushi or raw fish on the island.
 However, they make some great poke bowls worth a stop with fresh fish.

-General Luna Market: You can pick up fresh fruit and fish at the General Luna market near the pier.
-Get there before noon for fresh selection!
+General Luna Market: You can pick up fresh fruit and fish near the pier at the General Luna market.
+Get there before noon for a fresh selection!

 Within General Luna, we really preferred the vibe just out of town up near the Cloud 9 surf break.
-The area is a little more laid back, less dusty, and you have access to a fantastic sunrise spot, bonus if you’re looking to catch some waves.
-There are plenty of Airbnb’s and hotels around the area to choose from.
-If it’s your first time using Airbnb you can see our guide on how to score a good one here, plus there is a coupon code!
+The area is a little more laid back and less dusty, and you have access to a fantastic sunrise spot, a bonus if you’re looking to catch some waves.
+There are plenty of Airbnbs and hotels around the area to choose from.
+If it’s your first time using Airbnb, you can see our guide on how to score a good one here.
+Plus, there is a coupon code!

 It’s also possible to find something near Pacifico if you are after a more quiet and lad back vibe, but this area has far fewer things to do.